TU-Berlin-DIMA/moodle-tools/docs/make_questions.md

 ### Input / output handling

 The input YAML and output XML file are specified with `-i` and `-o`, respectively.
+Input paths can either refer to specific files or entire folders.
+If a path points to a folder, `make-questions` will recursively iterate through the folder and take every `.yml` or `.yaml` file as input.
+You can provide one or multiple `-i` flags to combine specific files and entire folders in one call.
-It is also possible to use shell redirection.
+It is also possible to use shell redirection for the output but the input must be given as paths to YAML files.

 ### Question numbers